SOAP vs REST: Which Web Service Protocol is Better?

 In this blog, the age old discussion of “Which is Better: SOAP or REST?” will be discussed, and challenges associated with your decision.
-We’re going to list advantages and tradeoffs of each, but first let’s start with a little background information little background information.
+We’re going to list advantages and tradeoffs of each, but first let’s start with a little background information to this architecture style.

 What is a REST Web Service?

 The acronym REST stands for REpresentational State Transfer, meaning each unique URL represents some object.
 The architecture was developed by Roy Fielding, one of the authors of the Hypertext Transfer Protocol (HTTP).
-A REST Web Service uses HTTP and supports the HTTP GET, POST, PUT or DELETE methods.
+A REST API uses HTTP and supports the HTTP GET, POST, PUT or DELETE methods.

 What is a SOAP Web Service?

 Defined as Simple Object Access Protocol, it is a specification for exchanging structured information using Extensible Markup Language (XML) and usually HTTP protocol for transmission.
 SOAP also uses Web Services Description Language (WSDL) documents that provide a model for describing web services.
 Basically, it defines what the SOAP request (client-side) and response (server-side) should look like.

 For years, people have been debating which of these public APIs is better and why.
 We’re going to list some pros and cons for each but the answer to the million dollar question of which is better is: it DEPENDS.

 A SOAP Web service consists of an envelope, header and body all structured in XML format.
 A WSDL document describes the service and contains schemas for the request and response which makes consuming a SOAP web service fairly easy.
 Listed below is an example of the basic structure of a SOAP message.

 <!– Header information here –>

 <!– Body or “Payload” here, a Fault if error happened –>